PROPOSAL

 work on the overlapping of the text, it feels awkward

-established that one heart was the better option and the cursive typography used for the word “fling” read more on the dating side of the inspired trend.
+The class vote established that one heart was the better option and the cursive typography used for the word “fling” read more on the dating side of the inspired trend.
 The word “fictional” is pushing towards the book side of the trend that read as a stronger logo for the overall aesthetic of the brand.
-The other option read as a simple logo and gave more of the book side of fictional fling and not both.
+The other option read as a simple logo and gave more of the book side of fictional fling; not both.

 Rough critique